 MICHELLE: Yes, I know what those are.
 And also what OTP means. :) Thanks for defining the rest.

-MELINDA: On the topic of self-inserts and Mary Sues, I’d like to state my conviction that they are totally valid and occasionally even awesome approaches to fanfiction.
+MJ: On the topic of self-inserts and Mary Sues, I’d like to state my conviction that they are totally valid and occasionally even awesome approaches to fanfiction.
 Also, I think most people write one at some point or another, even if they can pretend they haven’t.
 Any one of us who has written a character we identify with strongly will eventually write something that’s essentially a self-insert, and actually I think those can often be people’s very best work, because they connect with it so strongly.
 Most of the original authors did this, too, after all.
 People write what they know.